 And, of course, it goes without saying that Apple computers come with macOS, but Macs are not popular among gamers.

-Though Windows released Windows 11 in 2021, you are still likely to encounter Windows 10 on some older PC models.
-The upgrade to Windows 11 from Windows 10 is free, so this isn’t a problem.
+Though Microsoft released Windows 11 in 2021, you will likely encounter 10 on some older PC models.
+The upgrade to 11 from 10 is free, so this isn’t a problem.

 However, if you’re buying the components for your PC separately to build it yourself, you will have to install an operating system manually.